Basic Dope Sheet Operation

 Inversion is performed based on the reference value of the parameter.

-Therefore, depending on the reference value setting, unintended results may result.
+Therefore, depending on the reference value setting, unintended results may occur.

-Reference values can be viewed and changed in the model workspace from the [Modeling] menu -> [Parameter] -> [Parameter Settings].
+Reference values can be viewed and changed from the [Modeling] menu -> [Parameter] -> [Parameter Settings] in the Model Workspace.

-Please refer to the “About Parameters” page for information on parameter settings.
+See “About Parameters” for information on parameter settings.

-Use [Alt] + [Mouse Wheel] to zoom in and out on the timeline.
+Use [Alt] + [mouse wheel] to expand and reduce the timeline.

 The center of scaling is the cursor position.